 What prompted the recall of some major sunscreens this year?

-Earlier this year, Johnson & Johnson voluntarily recalled some aerosol sunscreens from its brands Neutrogena and Aveeno after a report from U.S. laboratory Valisure found that some batches— which feature both mineral and chemical actives—tested positive for a problematic ingredient.
+Last year, Johnson & Johnson voluntarily recalled some aerosol sunscreens from its brands Neutrogena and Aveeno after a report from U.S. laboratory Valisure found that some batches— which feature both mineral and chemical actives—tested positive for a problematic ingredient.
 “Benzene is a chemical carcinogen that's used in manufacturing of things like gasoline, petroleum, and plastics,” says Dr. Hale.
 “It's used in factories and somehow it did get into certain batches of sunscreen, but I really want to emphasize, it's not an issue with the sunscreen ingredients.”

 “[These benzenes are in] the products by way of [manufacturing] contamination,” concurs Carla Burns, senior director of cosmetic science at the EWG.
 That means they’re not something that could have been spotted on an ingredient label.
 Further preventative measures, such as benzene contaminant testing, may one day become commonplace for manufacturers but for now, Dr. Hale says not to be over alarmed: “Maybe for the time being, let's stick with the sunscreen lotions, because we know those are safe formulations.”